 In 2010, Teodor Currentzis and the MCO recorded Shostakovich’s piano concertos with soloist Alexander Melnikov for the harmonia mundi label.
 In their 5-star review of the recording, BBC Music deemed it “unhesitatingly recommended as one of the best versions of all three [recorded] works currently available.”

-Teodor Currentzis and MusicAeterna are exclusive Sony artists and this year will release the final disc of the Mozart-Da Ponte trilogy, Don Giovanni.
-Earlier this year, they released a disc of Stravinsky’s Les Noces and Tchaikovsky’s Violin Concerto, with Patricia Kopatchinskaja.
+Teodor Currentzis and musicAeterna are exclusive Sony artists and have released the Mozart-Da Ponte trilogy, Stravinsky’s Les Noces and Tchaikovsky’s Violin Concerto, with Patricia Kopatchinskaja.
 Previous recordings include Shostakovich’s Symphony No. 14, Mozart’s Requiem and Purcell’s Dido and Aeneas all on the Alpha label and the Shostakovich Piano Concertos with Alexander Melnikov and the Mahler Chamber Orchestra on the Harmonia Mundi label.
+In 2017, they will release Tchaikovsky’s Symphony No. 6, and thereafter Mahler’s Symphony No 6.
+MusicAeterna plans to record and release all nine Beethoven Symphonies ahead of the 2020 Beethoven anniversary.

 In 2006, combining his knowledge and passion for early music with contemporary composers and new music, Teodor started the Territoria Modern Art Festival, which in a short space of time has become the most prestigious and progressive annual music festival in Moscow.
-For the past three years, Teodor has also curated the Diaghilev Festival, held in the home of the composer’s birth town in Russia.
+Since 2012, Teodor has also curated the Diaghilev Festival, held in the home of the composer’s birth town in Russia.

 Born in Greece, Russia has become Teodor’s home since the beginning of the 1990s, when he began studying conducting at the state conservatory of St. Petersburg, under the tutelage of Professor Ilya Musin, whose pupils, among others, were renowned conductors Odyseuss Dimitriadis, Valery Gergiev, and Semyon Bychkov.